philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Lead Generation Approach.md

 ---

+(This is the first chapter of a book I'm writing.
+It also pretty well summarizes my approach to lead generation.)

 # 1 - To avoid getting discouraged or quitting prematurely, you need to have appropriate expectations about lead generation

 Journalists often write using what's known as the "inverted pyramid" structure.
 The first paragraph of the story contains the most important facts -- the "base of the pyramid".
 The story doesn't get any more fundamentally accurate if you read the rest of it, it just gets more detailed.
 That's exactly what I'm trying to do with this book.